Glencairn station

 Glencairn is a subway station on Line 1 Yonge–University in Toronto, Ontario, Canada.
 It is located in the median of William R. Allen Road at Glencairn Avenue.

 History

 Glencairn station opened in 1978 in what was then the Borough of North York.
 It was part of the subway line extension from St. George to Wilson station.

 In the late 1960s and early 1970s, a station at Glencairn Avenue and Yonge Street was considered for an extension of Line 1 north along Yonge but dropped due to budgetary limitations.
 Had this station been built, it would have been located between Eglinton and Lawrence stations.

 As part of the Easier Access program, construction began in 2022 to add elevators to the centre platform, which connects to the street-level concourse.
 Construction was completed on 1 October 2024.
-The TTC "officially opened" the elevators on 17 November 2025.

 Station description

 Glencairn station was constructed at ground level within the median of Allen Road, between the Glencairn Avenue and Viewmount Avenue bridges.

 Glencairn Avenue, at the north end of the station, has entrances on the north and south side of the street.
 Here there are both up and down escalators and stairs between the centre train platform, the intermediate concourse where there is a collectors booth and turnstiles, and street level.
 Viewmount Avenue, at the south end of the station, only has stairs to an automatic entrance on the north side of the street.
 There are elevators connecting the street-level concourse to the centre platform.